-Touma does her best to avoid the two after that, but leaves a note in Setsuna’s desk at graduation, leaving Haruki to abandon Setsuna to find her.
+Touma does her best to avoid the two after that, but places a note in Setsuna’s desk at graduation, leaving Haruki to abandon Setsuna to find her.

 He doesn’t, but Touma calls him later, the day before she’s set to leave, to talk to him one last time.
 It builds up to Haruki eventually confessing his love for her and Touma talking about how it essentially can’t work, but she’ll always remember him.
-Haruki finds her as she was ‘hiding’ in the park outside his apartment building in hopes that she could see him one last time and they finally spill all the beans and happily start kissing in the snow.
+Haruki finds her as she was ‘hiding’ in the park outside his apartment building in hopes that she could see him one last time.
+They finally spill all the beans and happily start kissing in the snow.

 Now we get to the final episode.

-The final episode makes or breaks practically any show.
-This is especially true in VN anime as the whole show is about the relationship(s) and the final episode is basically how we’re left to perceive how they ended up and how all of the various plot points tie off.
+The ending makes or breaks practically any show.
+This is especially true in VN anime as the whole show is about the relationship(s) and the final episode is basically how we’re left to perceive how they ended up.

 The episode starts off with a super censored sex scene between Touma and Haruki.
 And when I say super censored, I mean when the scene is on them, the screen is 50-80% black.
 While I’m not rooting for hardcore porn, there are ways of tastefully doing a sex scene without blacking out the entire screen.
 This is fine, but a bit distracting is all.
 I should also mention that Setsuna calls him right before they do it, but surprisingly Touma prompts him to not answer it.